kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Q. Why do maintainers complete the pull request in the review phase once it becomes stale?

+The contribution process requires significant effort from both contributors and maintainers.
+The process encourages high quality, desirable changes make it to the review phase, and much of the work to vet the idea and an accompanying pull request has already been completed.
+At this point, there is enough evidence and effort that a proposed change should be accepted.
+If the original contributor is unable to finish the work, the maintainers should finish it so that the whole community benefits.

 ### Q. Why do we need a GitHub project Kanban board?

 Currently, all open issues in the AWS CLI GitHub repository are visible to the